jmgray/hexcast/explanation.md

-<sup>1 I suspect that the calculation for a non-cubic space would entail just a small modification but I don't know and did not care to explore the matter.</sup>
+<sup>1 I suspect that the calculation for a non-cubic space would entail just a small modification but I don't know it and did not care to explore the matter for this work.
+Perhaps you will!</sup>